amitjimiwal/MERN-To-Do-List/README.md

-# MERN-To-Do-List
+# TodoWeb
-To list using MERN Stack and redux toolkit.
+To do list using MERN Stack , redux toolkit for state management

 ## Get Started
 Follow the steps below to get started with the repository: